 Our mission is to provide proper access to robotics resources to students of all backgrounds, educating them on the fundamental aspects of robotics.
 Through online lessons for coding, 3D Design, as well as lending robotics kits to students, we strive to give them a warm introduction to the field of STEM.

-Johnathan is a senior at The Harker School.
+Johnathan is a freshman at the University of Michigan.
 He enjoys coding, playing the saxophone, and video editing.
 After participating in robotics and attending many STEM camps as a child, Johnathan hopes to be able to extend the same access to robotics and related skills to students of all kinds of diverse backgrounds in the world.
 Through his contributions and leadership of the Equal Access Robotics Team, he hopes to create a lasting impact in his community and beyond.

 President of Course Development and Operations

-Grant is a senior at the Harker school who enjoys 3D printing, coding, machine learning, and model rocketry, and is currently interning at NASA Langley working on neural networks for the PACE project.
+Grant is a freshman at Purdue who enjoys 3D printing, coding, machine learning, and model rocketry, and is currently interning at NASA Langley working on neural networks for the PACE project.
 Through cofounding Equal Access Robotics with Robert and Johnathan, Grant hopes to bring classes in CAD and coding to students of all backgrounds around the world and provide opportunities to those who are passionate about STEM but don't have the resources or support to pursue paid classes.

 President of Outreach & Technology

-Robert is a senior at The Harker School where he pursues interests in Computer Science and its applications in Biology and Economics.
+Robert is a freshman at Purdue where he pursues interests in Computer Science and its applications in Biology and Economics.
 He enjoys coding, exploring the outdoors, and competitively swims as well.
 Robert's robotics journey with VEX VRC 315R has inspired him to outreach and provide for underprivileged students around the world with similar passions but not the right support and skills.
 As the president of Outreach at Equal Access Robotics, Robert hopes to elevate innovation in diverse students wherever he goes.